abcdesktopio/docs/opsdocs/docs/advanced/4.4/authentication/authexternal.md

-# Authentification `external`
+# Authentication `external`

 ## Requirements

-To use `external` Authentification OAuth 2.0, you need a FQDN and a secured web site with https.
+To use the `external` authentication provider with OAuth 2.0, you need an FQDN and a secured website with HTTPS.

 ## Library

-abcdesktop uses [requests_oauthlib](https://requests-oauthlib.readthedocs.io/en/latest/oauth2_workflow.html) python module.
+abcdesktop uses the [requests_oauthlib](https://requests-oauthlib.readthedocs.io/en/latest/oauth2_workflow.html) Python module.

-Requests-OAuthlib uses the Python Requests and OAuthlib libraries for building OAuth2 clients.
+Requests-OAuthlib uses the Python Requests and OAuthlib libraries for building OAuth 2.0 clients.

-## authmanagers `external`:
+## authmanagers `external`

-`external` authentification use OAuth 2.0 authenticaton.
+The `external` authentication provider uses OAuth 2.0 authentication.

-The `external` authentification configuration is defined as a dictionary object and contains a list of `external` provider.
+The `external` authentication configuration is defined as a dictionary object and contains a list of `external` providers.

-Sample providers entry using the Google OAuth 2.0 authentification service.
+Sample provider entry using the Google OAuth 2.0 authentication service:

 ```json
 'external': {